ab € 3.695,– p.P.

 Moroni

 <Karibu!
 Welcome to Comoros!
 On arrival at Prince Said Ibrahim International Airport, you will be met by an Intrepid representative and transferred to your hotel, ready for your adventure to begin at 6pm with an important welcome meeting.
 Then perhaps enjoy dinner in the oasis of the hotel grounds and learn more about this fascinating country from your local leader.
-A complimentary shared group transfer is included if you're arriving today.
+A complimentary shared group transfer is included on your arrival.
 Please provide your flight details at the time of booking, or at a minimum 14 days prior to travel.

 It’s very important that you attend the welcome meeting as we will be collecting insurance and emergency contact details at this time.
 If you are going to be late please let your travel agent or hotel reception know.
 Ask reception or look for a note in the lobby for more information on where the meeting will take place.
 Your hotel tonight has many amenities including a restaurant.
 Please note that there are very limited restaurant options and little to no tourism infrastructure outside of the hotel. -